 Upon receiving the information, the M2M device re-configures the application behaviour, e.g. the interval extension of communication, by M2M service layer capability.
 The re-configuration profile may be statically stored or can be overwritten by control from the M2M service platform.

-Upon receiving the information, the M2M service platform controls M2M data transmission accordingly in cooperation with M2M service application server described in step 1 to step 3 in section ??
+Upon receiving the information, the M2M service platform controls M2M data transmission accordingly in cooperation with M2M service application server described in step 1 to step 3 in normal flow 1.

-Alternative flow (if any)
+Alternative flow

+None

-Post-conditions (if any)
+Post-conditions

+None

-High Level Illustration (as applicable)
+High Level Illustration